-Helatari Salihara 2017 is Komunitas Salihara’s regular dance event held in Teater Salihara, Jakarta. think archipelago is a proud media partner of the event which runs from 8 until 18 June 2017.
-To see more of their schedule, please click the Jazz Buzz Salihara 2017 banner found in think archipelago website.
+Helatari Salihara 2017 is Komunitas Salihara’s regular dance event held in Teater Salihara. think archipelago is a pround media partner of the event which runs from 8 untuk 18 June 2017.
+To see more of their schedule, please click the Helatari Salihara 2019 banner found in think archipelago website.

 The sounds axe, saw, knife, sandpaper and brush to make a traditional wood mask set the atmosphere for the choreographer Katia Engel’s latest work in Indonesia, From Starting to Cut the Wood.
 It conveys the process of the mask making process and its relation to the materials and work tools, which was interpreted by a solo dancer.